 Concentration and Attention

 Your child will increase their concentration and attention span by playing memory games because they will need to focus on this type of game.
 Kids match like cards in a set, but it can be challenging if they do not remember where cards are when looking to make a match.
 Over time, kids will improve their playing by paying closer attention to the information on the cards, and little by little, you will find improvements in their concentration and attention to detail.

 When you play a game like this, your little one will learn problem-solving skills and critical thinking because they need to understand which picture goes with which picture, match numbers and words, and so much more.
 They will have fun as they work out their brain with these great activities, learning how to create strategies to find the right one.
 It’s a great activity for you and your young one and another opportunity to get more comfortable learning at a young age.

 Picking up cards and putting them back in place will build fine motor skills in a fun way.
 They are often big and thick, making them easy for little hands to move around.
 Other matching games bring additional complexity too.
 For example, stacking or fitting puzzle pieces together will allow kids to match pairs and fit them together in ways that will improve motor skills and spatial reasoning.

 A memory game can build confidence in your child with each match.
 As they learn the game, they will increase their confidence with each activity – even if they don’t win, they will still love using the cards.
 They will be able to identify a number and its pair, even working on basic math skills if you’d want.
-Too, they will learn a new word as they use each card to match with pictures.
+They will also learn a new word as they use each card to match with pictures.
 At first, they may be discouraged if they don’t get them right, but remind them it takes time to use the right cards.